macroing/CEL4J/README.md

 * `org.macroing.cel4j.php.generator` - An API used to generate object-oriented PHP class models from simple definitions.
 * `org.macroing.cel4j.php.model` - An API that models PHP source code in an object-oriented manner.

+#### CEL4J Scanner
+* `org.macroing.cel4j.scanner` - An API that provides scanning functionality for data in various forms.

 #### CEL4J Utilities
 * `org.macroing.cel4j.util` - An API that provides unrelated functionality used by the library.